johnjcamilleri/johnjcamilleri.github.io/phd-thesis.md

 ## Manuscript

-A current draft of the thesis manuscript can be obtained [here](http://www.cse.chalmers.se/~cajohn/phd-thesis-draft.pdf).
+The current draft of the thesis manuscript for reviewing purposes can be obtained [here](http://www.cse.chalmers.se/~cajohn/phd-thesis-draft.pdf).
+As it is not yet final, it may contain some author notes marked <span style="color:red">[in red]</span>.